-The right delivery software helps businesses provide different delivery options to satisfy consumers' demand for reliable and flexible shipping.
+The right fleet delivery software helps businesses provide different delivery options to satisfy consumers' demand for reliable and flexible shipping.
 Your software should estimate delivery times, identify optimal routes, and provide customers with accurate ETAs.
 Offering reliable delivery data and ETAs is crucial to customer loyalty—since modern consumers are loath to buy from businesses that haven’t kept their promises with previous deliveries.

 Lower operating costs

-Delivery management systems help businesses to lower operating costs by optimizing routes.
+Dispatch delivery management systems help businesses to lower operating costs by optimizing routes.
 It enables you to find the most cost-effective routes, maximize resources, and cut down fuel costs.
 At the same time, it also decreases not-at-homes by keeping customers in the loop.